 3) Reinforce the positive scripts

 The mind naturally resists change.
 So we must keep a focus on the goal.
 If you are like most people, you will fall back into old patterns.
-But, when you do, you will be able to spot it, and then take the proper action to correct it.
+But, when you do, you will be able to spot it and then take the proper action to correct it.
 Be patient and gentle with yourself, but also be persistent.

-- First, Find the negative thought scripts.
+1) Find the harmful thought scripts.
 Use your spiritual journal to help you spot trends.
 Breaking old patterns of thought starts with finding them.
 These patterns will include things like values, bias, and prejudice.
 We don’t like to look at these.
-But, we need to find the negative thought scripts that keep these stereotypes in place.
+We need to find the harmful thought scripts that keep these stereotypes in place.

-- The “best practice” for being able to change self-talk is, first, to write the words and phrases you hear yourself repeating inside your head.
-This reinforces the words that shape reality.
-If you find these negative scripts are coming from an outside source, remove it.
-More than likely the sources are religious and political propaganda that is masquerading as news.
+Write the words and phrases you hear yourself repeating inside your head.
+These are the words and phrases that reinforce and shape reality.
+If you find these harmful scripts are coming from an outside source, remove them.
+This programming comes from religious and political propaganda that is masquerading as news.

-- Learn to spot the triggers that are prompting this self-talk, especially if these words and phrases are negative.
+Learn to spot the triggers that prompt this self-talk, especially if these words and phrases are negative.
 What are the situations and emotions that cause negative self-talk?

-- Third, reinforce the desired change.
+3) Reinforce the desired change.
 When you catch yourself falling back into old patterns, stop yourself.
-Everyone falls back into old patterns because they are habitual scripts.
+Everyone falls back into old habits because they are habitual scripts.
 But, the more you become accustomed to this practice, the more you will be consciously aware of your self-talk.
 When you finally see the words and the phrases of your self-talk, then you can decide what you want to change.
-If what you are saying to yourself is what you want more of then reinforce it.
-It if not, change your self-talk.
+If what you are saying to yourself is what you want more, reinforce it.
+It if not, alter your self-talk.

 Several other technologies can expand awareness and change the way we think.
 The ancient pioneers of spiritual exploration give us these tools.
-When we expand our awareness, it helps us to recognize how and what we believe.
+These tools help us recognize how and what we believe.
 More importantly, they help us move beyond them.

 Everyone needs to learn how to break the old patterns of thought and behavior.
-These patterns contain unhealthy bias and prejudice that are hindering our path.
+These patterns contain unhealthy biases and prejudice that are hindering our path.
 Don’t wait another day.
-Take the steps to set off on your path.
-This takes inner work, which can shine a light on these patterns.
-Breaking old patterns of thought is the key to making positive change.
+Take steps to set off on your journey.
+It takes some serious inner work, which can shine a light on these patterns.
+Breaking old patterns of thought is the key to making positive changes.

 The process is simple; it is only three steps.
 But it takes courage.
 If you have questions about this process, please contact us.